Party of European Socialists: European Commission

 European Commissioners are meant to remain independent, however there has been an increasing degree of politicisation within the Commission.
-In the current European Commission, nine of the Commissioners belong to the PES family.
+In the current European Commission, five of the Commissioners belong to the PES family.

 European Council

-Of the 27 heads of state and government that are members of the European Council, 6 are from the PES, and therefore regularly attend PES summits to prepare for European Council meetings.
+Of the 27 heads of state and government that are members of the European Council, three are from the PES, and therefore regularly attend PES summits to prepare for European Council meetings.

 In third countries

-Through its associate and observer parties the PES has eight head of state or government in non-EU countries:
+Through its associate and observer parties the PES has six heads of state or government in non-EU countries:

 European Council and Council of Ministers

 Party-alignment at the European Council is often loose, but has been the basis of some intergovernmental cooperation.
-At present seven countries are led by a PES-affiliated leader, who represents that state at the European Council: Germany (Olaf Scholz), Spain (Pedro Sánchez), Portugal (António Costa), Malta (Robert Abela), Denmark (Mette Frederiksen), Finland (Sanna Marin) and Sweden (Stefan Löfven).
+At present five countries are led by a PES-affiliated leader, who represents that state at the European Council: Germany (Olaf Scholz), Spain (Pedro Sánchez), Malta (Robert Abela), and Denmark (Mette Frederiksen).

 The makeup of national delegations to the Council of Ministers is at some times subject to coalitions: for the above governments led by a PES party, that party may not be present in all Council configurations; in other governments led by non-PES parties a PES minister may be its representative for certain portfolios.
-PES is in coalition in the following countries: Italy, Luxembourg and Romania.
+PES is in coalition in the following countries: Romania, Belgium, Slovenia and Estonia.